Parquet theory for molecular systems: Formalism and static kernel parquet approximation

 Indeed, it was shown in Ref.~\onlinecite{Marie_2023}, for example, that such an energy-dependent regularization greatly improves the convergence properties of the qs$GW$ scheme with respect to the energy-independent regularizer $\ii\eta$.

 Similarly, in the context of the parquet approximation, regularization was found to be essential for achieving convergence.
 However, it does not resolve all issues.
-In particular, we have observed that triplet instabilities can arise in the eh-BSE eigenvalue problem during the self-consistent cycle.
+In particular, we have observed that triplet instabilities, manifesting as complex eigenvalues, can arise in the eh-BSE eigenvalue problem during the self-consistent cycle.
 This problem further plagues the convergence but can be alleviated, or at least avoided, by enforcing the TDA.

 Figure~\ref{fig:fig10} displays the principal IP for \ce{Ne} and \ce{H2O} in the aug-cc-pVTZ basis set obtained after this first one-body iteration as a function of the regularization parameter $s_{\text{2b}}$.
 For $s_{\text{2b}}=0$, the reducible vertices vanish due to complete regularization, and the parquet approximation reduces to the FLEX approximation.
 The left panel shows that in both cases, \ie, with or without TDA, the results are improving when the flow parameter is increased until a plateau is reached around $s_{\text{2b}}=10$.
 This evidences the fact that the two-body correlation channels are getting renormalized through their mutual coupling.
 For the case of \ce{H2O}, a similar behavior is observed for the TDA results.
 However, we could not achieve convergence for $s_{\text{2b}} > 1$ without TDA, due to triplet instabilities in the eh-BSE eigenvalue problem that arise after only a few iterations.